Pelagicore/vagrant-cookbook/README.md

 possible.

-It is worth mentioning that since Pelagicore use Vagrant almost exclusively with VirtualBox as the virtualization provider, some scripts assume that.
+It is worth mentioning that since Pelagicore use Vagrant almost exclusively with VirtualBox as the virtualization provider, some scripts assume that Virtualbox is used as vagrant provider.
 Most notably when upgrading to debian testing, virtualbox-dkms is reinstalled and rebuilt for the new kernel.

 Directory Structure
 -------------------